-- Stored Materials: (Student can provide a lock for cabinets at the end of studio desks).
-Store materials inside of these end cabinets or in the rolling pedestal storage under the desks.
-Do not leave belongings unattended, and secure laptops with a lock.
-Do not assume bags, cell phones, or belongings are safe.
+- safe.
 Notify security of anything suspicious.
 The College is not responsible for lost, stolen, or damaged items. - Please dispose of blades properly.
-Students can secure blades for disposal by taping them to a piece of cardboard that will be thrown away.
 Poor blade disposal leads to serious injuries.
-Loose blades are not allowed on desks, stuck into tackable surfaces, or loosely discarded in the trash/recycling receptacles. - Food and Drinks: Please consume food in the Student Break Areas (outside ST 138A).
-Drinks with a screw cap can be brought into the studios or computer labs.
-Please remove all drinks daily from studios or computer labs.
+Loose blades are not allowed on desks, stuck into desk boards, discarded in the trash/recycling receptacles or collected in homemade containers. - Please remove all food and drinks daily from studio.
 Students are also responsible for cleaning up their mess daily. - Please keep pathways clear for fire safety. - Please do not tamper with, dismantle, or move the furniture.
 Do not mount to, attach to, screw into, adhere to, or dismantle any of the chairs or desks. - Please do not cut directly on the tabletops.
-Only cut on top of cutting mats that will protect the table surface. - Please do not bring furniture or appliances into the studio without approval.
+Use an appropriate cutting surface. - Please do not bring furniture or appliances into the studio without approval.
 Unapproved chairs, couches, refrigerators, microwaves, coffee makers, etc. will be removed without notice. - Please do not use or tamper with other students' desks, belongings, and equipment.
-Desks are individually assigned, so if there is any work to be done, make sure it does not interfere with another student's space. - Important Warning: Spray Can Painting of projects is NOT ALLOWED UNDER ANY CIRCUMSTANCES within the building or on campus sidewalks and landscaping.
-Paint in designated areas only.
-There is a designated spray paint area outside the Wood Shop, ST132. - No smoking, drugs or alcohol is allowed in the studio.
+Desks are individually assigned, so if there is any work to be done, make sure it does not interfere with another student's space. - Please leave the light fixtures alone.
+Bulbs need to remain in the track lighting fixtures at all times. - Important Warning: Spray Can Painting of projects is NOT ALLOWED UNDER ANY CIRCUMSTANCES within the building or on campus sidewalks and landscaping.
+Paint in designated areas only. - No smoking, drugs or alcohol is allowed in the studio.
 Smoking is not allowed in or near any College building, and illegal drugs are prohibited on campus.
-The studio is a public space; no intoxication or alcoholic beverages are permitted. - At the End of Each Semester: Please remove all of work, material, and equipment at the end of each semester.
+The studio is a public space; no intoxication or alcoholic beverages are permitted. - At the End of Each Semester: Please remove all of work, material, and equipment at the end of the semester.
 Anything left behind will be discarded.
 Be responsible and recycle.
 The College is not responsible for lost data.
-Please remove all food and beverages from the studios, common areas, refrigerators, and cabinets. - Students are responsible for backing up/saving their own digital work.
+Please remove all food and beverages from the studios, common areas, refrigerators, and cabinets. - Architectural/Drafting Technology Computer Labs: The Architectural/Drafting Technology department computer labs are located on the Del Mar College West Campus in the General Purpose Building in Rooms 212, 214, and 105.
+The Computer Labs are open to any Architectural/Drafting Technology student for their use.
+Students taking online courses may utilize the department computer labs to complete coursework associated with the class if there is not a class being conducted in that room.
+The software also may be downloaded at home for free for three years from www.students.autodesk.com. - Students are responsible for backing up/saving their own digital work.
 Del Mar College is not responsible for lost or corrupted student files.
 Students are required to obtain and bring to every class period each day their own storage device such as a USB flash drive, external hard drive, cloud storage account, etc. - Department Tools, Appliances, and Supplies: The Architectural/Drafting Technology department sometimes supplies students with tools and supplies in the classroom.
-These items must remain in the classroom from which they originated or returned to the instructor. - Small household appliances may be used in the Student Break Area (outside ST 138A).
-These items can be stored in the studio lockers.
+These items must remain in the classroom from which they originated or returned to the instructor. - The studios sometimes have an area for a refrigerator, microwave, and coffee maker.
+These items are there for students and faculty use.
 However, the department will not stock or maintain these items.
 Students must keep these items clean and treat them with care.